Above:

 Before assembling the stators, the oak lattice details were temporarily fitted together without glue, and then laid out on saw horses (wire contact surface down) for spraying on the wood finishes.

 Only the exterior surfaces were finished.
-Great care was used to avoid overspray on the underside surfaces which contact the wires and spacers.
+Great care was used to avoid over-spray on the underside surfaces that the wires bond to.

 An oil based stain (50/50 mix of natural + golden oak) was then sprayed on in a couple of very light mist coats (not wet, to avoid stain seeping into the interlocking bond surfaces).